neondatabase/website/content/docs/conceptual-guides/branching.md

     - **Time**: Branch a specific point in time.
 The branch is created with the project data as it existed at the specified date and time.
     - **LSN**: Branch from a specified Log Sequence Number (LSN).
 The branch is created with the project data as it existed at the specified LSN.

 5. Select whether or not to create an endpoint for the branch.
-An endpoint may not be necessary when using branch as a backup, for example.
+An endpoint may not be necessary when using a branch as a backup, for example.

 ### Viewing branches